JENNIFER LUDDEN, HOST:

 JOSHUA LANDIS: It's a pleasure being with you.

-LANDIS: ...involved in Syria.
+Now, a lot of people have a big interest in the United States going in to get rid of Syria's, of Syria's chemical weapons.
+Obama clearly does not want to get involved in Syria.
 He's done everything he can to keep us out.
-He's giving more and more aid but non-lethal aid.
-So this is a - you know, this is an ongoing concern, and particularly for Israel and the neighbors, who don't want chemical weapons to be used and particularly do not want them to fall into the hands of the rebel forces, Netanyahu, Israel's prime minister, repeated many times that he doesn't not want them to get into the wrong hands, and by that he means Hezbollah, Hamas or any Islamic group, particularly al-Qaida, that might use them against Israel.
+He's giving more and more aid, but non-lethal aid.
+So this is a - you know, this is an ongoing concern, and particularly for Israel and the neighbors, who don't want chemical weapons to be used and particularly do not want them to fall into the hands of the rebel forces.
+Netanyahu, Israel's prime minister, repeated many times that he doesn't not want them to get into the wrong hands, and by that he means Hezbollah, Hamas or any Islamic group, particularly al-Qaida, that might use them against Israel.
 And that remains an ongoing problem.

 LUDDEN: Right.
 We're actually going to hear later in the program more about the difficulty of actually verifying allegations like this.
 But I mean, do you foresee that, you know, people are going to have to get to the bottom of this at some point, or where will this go in the absence of solid evidence?